MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1706.md

 ## Device Health Attestation assessment for compliance policies for conditional access
 <!-- 1097546 -->
-Starting with this relese you can use Device Health Attestation status as a compliance policy rule for conditional access to company resources.
+Starting with this release you can use Device Health Attestation status as a compliance policy rule for conditional access to company resources.

 ### Try it out
 Select a Device Health Attestation rule as part of a compliance policy assessment.